Authority to Direct

-On those occasions when a staff member finds it necessary to exercise authority on behalf and in the best interests of the University, students are obliged to follow his or her directives.
-Failure to follow the staff member's directive is a serious matter and may result in referral to an Area Disciplinary Committee.
+On those occasions when a staff member finds it necessary to exercise authority on behalf and in the best interests of the University, students are obliged to follow their directives.
+Failure to follow the staff member's directive is a serious matter and may result in referral to an area Disciplinary Committee.
 If a student believes that a staff member has acted improperly, the student should:

 1. Obey the instructions of the staff member.